CarterKuehn2025/CSCE4350-DatabaseProject/README.md

 ## How to use
 1. Login to UNT's database cell machine using host name: "CELLDB-CSE.ENG.UNT.EDU" w/ normal login credentials using Putty + WinSCP

-2. Download the code to the cell machine by running `git clone https://github.com/CarterKuehn2025/CSCE4350-DatabaseProject.git`

-      - Alternatively you can Use WinSCP to create a folder/directory, drag and drop files "main.java" + folder containing mysql connector installation
+2. Use WinSCP to create a folder, drag and drop files "main.java" and the folder containing mysql connector installation

 3. Compile:
 `javac main.java`